OpenDriveLab/DriveAdapter/README.md

 }
 ```

-DriveAdapter is developed based on our previous work [ThinkTwice](https://github.com/OpenDriveLab/ThinkTwice), have a look if you are interested and please consider citing if you find it helpful:
+DriveAdapter is developed based on our prior work [ThinkTwice](https://github.com/OpenDriveLab/ThinkTwice),
+have a look if you are interested and please consider citing if you find it helpful:
 ```
 @inproceedings{jia2023thinktwice,
   title={Think Twice before Driving: Towards Scalable Decoders for End-to-End Autonomous Driving},